'White Lotus' Stars Confirm Father of Daphne's Kids

-Is good-looking, problematic resort guest Cameron Sullivan actually the father of his kids on The White Lotus season 2?
-Not entirely, according to actor Theo James, who plays the character.
+Is problematic resort guest Cameron Sullivan actually the father of his kids on The White Lotus season 2?
+Not entirely, according to Theo James, who plays the character.

 Speaking to Harper, Daphne describes her trainer, Lawrence, as a handsome guy with blond hair and blue eyes.
-Then -- apparently by accident -- she shows Harper a picture of her platinum blond toddler (Cameron definitely has brown hair).
+Then -- apparently by accident -- she shows Harper a picture of her two kids... including a platinum blond youngster (Cameron definitely has brown hair).

-The whole thing is subtle, but it sure seems like Daphne just revealed to Harper that the kid isn't Cameron's.
+The whole thing is subtle, but it led to speculation about whether one, or both, of the kids might not be Cameron's.
 On a Jan.
-12 episode of Watch What Happens Live with Andy Cohen, Cohen asked James and Fahy if in White Lotus world, Lawrence is indeed the biological dad to their characters' two offspring.
+12 episode of Watch What Happens Live with Andy Cohen, Cohen asked James and Fahy if in White Lotus world, Daphne's trainer is indeed the biological dad to their characters' progeny.

 "Yes," James replied instantly, before clarifying, "No, not both of them."
 Fahy said "the blond," and James agreed.